poms313/testHumansix/readme.md

 ### Step 2 - Create database

 change the database url in .env with your parameters:
-DATABASE_URL=mysql://User:Password@127.0.0.1:3306/nameDatabasse?serverVersion=5.7

-then:
-symfony console doctrine:database:create
+#DATABASE_URL="mysql://{userName}:{$password}@{127.0.0.1:3306 or other}/{databaseName}?{serverVersion}"

+or create local .env by using
+`composer dump-env prod`

-add entity to the database:
+then, add entity to the database:
+`symfony console doctrine:database:create`
-php bin/console make:migration
+`php bin/console make:migration`
-php bin/console doctrine:migrations:migrate
+`php bin/console doctrine:migrations:migrate`

 ###### Step 3 - start

-For startoing the project, write: symfony server:start
+For startoing the project, write:
+`symfony server:start`

 It run on: http://127.0.0.1:8000/

-For security reasons, you must create a new user before accessing the administration area The link is in the home page
+You need to create a new user before accessing the administration area The link is in the home page
+For security reasons, you need to disable registration in RegistrationController